im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git status'](/.images/shell/1-step-shell-16.svg)

 Alright, it looks like our files are staged and ready to be committed!

-Let's go ahead and do that with `git commit -m "Added ToC, About Author, and Index"`:
+Let's go ahead and do that with `git commit -m "Added stuff"`:

 <!--
 ```shellSession